Azure/WellArchitected-Tools/WARP/README.md

     The flags are:

-    * **-pat** The **Personal Access Token** from Github
+    * **-GithubPersonalAccessToken** The **Personal Access Token** from Github
-    * **-uri** The URL for your **Project**
+    * **-GithubrepoUri** The URL for your **Project**
-    * **-csv** The exported CSV file from a [Microsoft Azure Well-Architected Assessment](https://docs.microsoft.com/assessments/?mode=pre-assessment).
+    * **-AssessmentCsvPath** The exported CSV file from a [Microsoft Azure Well-Architected Assessment](https://learn.microsoft.com/en-us/assessments/).
-    * **-name** is used is used to tag the imported work items in ADO.
+    * **-GithubTagName** is used is used to tag the imported issues in GitHub.
-        * Organizations and teams can use these tags as  milestones to organize the work items across multiple assessments.
+        * Organizations and teams can use these tags as  milestones to organize the issues (work items) across multiple assessments.
         * For example:

-            A team performs a Well-Architected Review and imports the resultant CSV into their DevOps tooling.
-The team names this import "Milestone 1" and all work items imported are tagged with the name "Milestone 1"
+            A team performs a Well-Architected Review and imports the resultant CSV into their GitHub repository.
+The team names this import "Milestone 1" and all issues (work items) imported are tagged with the name "Milestone 1"

             After a few sprints, the team can perform another Well-Architected Review.
-The import the resultant CSV into their DevOps tooling.
+They import the resultant CSV into their GitHub repository.
 This import would be named "Milestone 2".

             Note: Assessments and imports should focus only on a single workload.
 There is no method to differentiate between workloads with these tools.

     Example command output:
-1. Example: `./PnP-Github.ps1 -GithubPersonalAccessToken "ghp_xxxxxxxxxxxxxxxxxxxxxx" \`
+1. Example: `./PnP-Github.ps1 -GithubPersonalAccessToken xxxxxx -GithubrepoUri "https://github.com/contoso/WAF-Review" -GithubTagName WAF-Security  -AssessmentCsvPath .\Azure_Well_Architected_Review.csv`
-`-AssessmentCsvPath .\test-assessmentsmall.csv -GithubrepoUri "https://github.com/WAF-USER/contoso" \`
-` -GithubTagName "WAF FEB 2021"`

 1. You should see **Milestones** and **Issues** populated with data.
 ![](_images/github_repo_backlog.png)